MuriloCarlomagno/MuriloCarlomagno/README.md

 Hello!
 I´m @MuriloCarlomagno 👋

 I´m currently a Computer and Information Systems student at UNESP.
-I´ve been studying about Python and Infosec.
+I´ve been studying C, Python, SQL and some other stuff.

 Feel free to reach out at murilocarlomagno@gmail.com